OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **General TODO's:**

--Add a conclusion next to the summary
+- Add a conclusion next to the summary
--Create a layout that is less list-like and more of a read -Create a way to link to Controls and to Threats with permanent links (we probably need to generate html from the md)
+- Create a layout that is less list-like and more of a read
+- Create a way to link to Controls and to Threats with permanent links (we probably need to generate html from the md)
+- Add attribute inference attacks and consider making that part of 'data reconstruction', together with model inversion, although it is a different approach

 # Introduction